jgeraigery/SpotlightHelp/pages/ConnectWindows/windows_alarm_services_servicenotrunning.md

 ## To start the service from the Spotlight Client

-1. Select the connection in the Spotlight Browser.
+1. Select the connection from the **Connections** pane.
 2. Click **Monitor \| Processes**.
 3. Select **Services**.
 4. Right-click the service that is not running and select **Start Service**.

 {% include note.html content="You must be a member of the Spotlight Diagnostic Administrators group to use the **Start Service** option." %}

-## Configure this alarm in Spotlight

-You can configure this alarm to ignore certain values.
-See *Configure an Alarm to Ignore Certain Values* in the online help.

-You can configure different severity alarms for different services using keys.
-See **Configure Keyed Alarms** in the online help for more information."
+{% include note.html content="You can configure this alarm to ignore certain values.
+You can configure different severity alarms for different services using keys. " %}